 Repetition in English Language Teaching

-I’m particularly interested in the idea of revisiting texts from a linguistic point of view, as Thornbury wonderfully summarises in this lecture.
+I’m particularly interested in the idea of revisiting texts from a linguistic point of view, as Thornbury wonderfully summarised in this lecture.

 ELT COURSEBOOKS ARE NOT CONDUCIVE TO QUALITY REPETITION

-I made it clear in another post the extent to which coursebooks and grammatical syllabuses limit a teacher’s ability to improvise when it comes to teaching grammar and vocabulary.
+In a recent post on grammar-heavy teaching programmes, I emphasised that coursebooks and grammatical syllabuses limit a teacher’s ability to improvise when it comes to teaching grammar and vocabulary.

 Thornbury makes a valid point in his lecture regarding the minimal chances of vocabulary being recycled in coursebooks due to the sheer quantity of topics.
 Unit 1 - Shopping.
 2 - Insects.
 3 - Halloween.
 4 - Travel.
 You get the point.